 \paragraph{Metrics} We use various metrics to analyze multi-agent collaboration.
-For quality, we report the group total utility $U=\frac{\sum u_i}{U_{max}}$, and $U_{max}$ is the largest possible utility achievable in the environment.
-Efficiency is measured by the area under the curve (AUC), $AUC@n = \sum_{r = 1}^{n} \frac{U_r}{U_{max}}$, where $r$ is round.
-Fairness is assessed by the Min/Max ratio, which compares the smallest individual utility to the largest at round 10: $\frac{u_{min}}{u_{max}}$.
-Rationality is the ratio of rounds where the proposed allocation's utility exceeds the current one.\footnote{This differs from compromise, where proposing lower utility than the previous proposal is natural, but a lower utility than the current allocation is irrational.} Finally, rigidity measures how often an old allocation is kept, $rigidity = \frac{1}{10}\sum_{r=1}^{10}\1_\mathrm{U_r = U_{r-1}}$.
+For quality, we report the \textit{group total utility} $U=\frac{\sum u_i}{U_{max}}$, where $U_{max}$ is the largest possible utility achievable in the environment. \textit{Efficiency} is measured by the area under the curve (AUC), $AUC@n = \sum_{r = 1}^{n} \frac{U_r}{U_{max}}$. \textit{Fairness} is assessed by $\frac{u_{min}}{u_{max}}$, which compares the smallest individual utility to the largest at the last round. \textit{Rationality} is the ratio of rounds where the individual utility of the proposed allocation exceeds the current one.\footnote{This differs from compromise, where proposing lower utility than the previous proposal is natural, but a lower utility than the current allocation is irrational.} Finally, rigidity measures how often an old allocation is kept, $rigidity = \frac{1}{10}\sum_{r=1}^{10}\mathbbm{1}(U_r = U_{r-1})$.